7 Types of scam calls and how to avoid them this 2024

 Report unwanted calls

-At the same time, you can report these details to agencies that handle these issues.
+Don’t just block unwanted calls.
+You can also report these details to agencies that handle these issues.
 In the US, the Federal Trade Commission’s Report Fraud site is your guide.

 Alternatively, you can sign up for your National Do Not Call registry to help stop sales calls from occurring.
 Coordinate with your phone service provider on registering or knowing about other call-blocking services you can opt for.